nextflow-io/website/content/blog/2023/nextflow-with-gbatch.md

 }
 ```

-> More information about this pipeline and where this came from can be found in the public training material developed by Seqera Labs at [https://training.seqera.io/](https://training.seqera.io/).

 #### Download the input data

 Create a folder named `data` in your project folder and download the example files (also taken from the Seqera training material).